Zendaya & Her Spider-Man Costars Are Here To Stomp Out Bullying

 Zendaya's fans would consider the actor as close to a real-life superhero as there is, but she's proving to be quite the warrior for good with her latest move.
 Along with her Spider-Man: Homecoming costars, Zendaya is fronting a campaign aimed at ending bullying and cyberbullying.

-"They didn't really understand the power of inclusion, diversity, and kindness," Zendaya says of Homecoming's less-than-savoury bully characters meeting Peter Parker.
-The rest of the cast goes on to ask what would have happened to a certain friendly neighbourhood superhero if he wasn't shown some kindness from his peers.
+"They didn't really understand the power of inclusion, diversity, and kindness," Zendaya says of Homecoming's less-than-savory bully characters meeting Peter Parker.
+The rest of the cast goes on to ask what would have happened to a certain friendly neighborhood superhero if he wasn't shown some kindness from his peers.

 Advertisement